JRomIV/Cyclistic_Case_Study/cyclistic_analysis.md

 when compared to annual members.
 This is particularly apparent in the warmer months, suggesting casual riders are using the service for recreational use as opposed to commuting.
-When cultivating a marketing plan to appeal to casual riders these clear differences in motivation should be considered.
+When cultivating a marketing plan to appeal to casual riders the clear differences in motivation should be considered.
 With an emphasis on converting riders already using our service, the following can be implemented.